 An effective way of preventing identity theft and fake identity is to require the applicant of a domain name to provide paper-based documentary proof, such as the company registration certificate and personal identity documents before accepting the domain name application; This is a time-consuming process.
 Not only will it slow down registrations but also creates inconvenience for registrants and registrars.
 A convenient and highly accessible way is to allow verification to take place online for most of the registrations.

-SGNIC registration system is able to leverage on “SingPass” (Singapore Personal Access) to know the identity of the administrative contact of the domain name.
-He or she can verify the identity and contact information of the registrant and be contacted by SGNIC in its investigations into any inaccurate or false information about the registrant.
+SGNIC registration system is able to leverage on “SingPass” (Singapore Personal Access) and “CorpPass” (Singapore Corporate Access) to know the identity of the administrative contact of the domain name.
+The administrative contact can verify the identity and contact information of the registrant and be contacted by SGNIC in its investigations into any inaccurate or false information about the registrant.

-When you apply for a new domain name from 2 May 2013 onwards, you will need to provide details of an administrative contact that has a valid SingPass ID (i.e. Singapore NRIC or FIN)*.
+When you apply for a new domain name from 2 May 2013 onwards, you will need to provide details of an individual-type administrative contact that has a valid SingPass ID (i.e. Singapore NRIC or FIN)* or an organisation-type administrative contact that has a valid Unique Entity Number (UEN)**.

 The administrative contact must, within 21 calendar days from the date of registration, complete the verification process via the VerifiedID@SG Portal.
 This can be done by the administrative contact via two ways: